r0mflip/creepy/README.md

 # [creepy](https://creepy.now.sh)

-This is a demo test to show information that can be obtained from the browser using JavaScripts APIs.
+> A demo to illustrate what a site can know about it's visitors using JavaScripts APIs.

-By simply visiting any website this data can be obtained by the site without any use concent and can be used for targetting ads or tracking.
-Advanced techniques, like ones used in [panopticlick](https://panopticlick.eff.org) can effeciently track users various standard and non standard APIs.
+By visiting any website various amounts of data can be obtained by a site without any user concent.
+This data can then be used for targetting ads or tracking.
+Advanced techniques, like ones used in [panopticlick](https://panopticlick.eff.org) can effeciently track users by using various standard and non standard APIs.

 ## Tested APIs